-Prior Authorization is required for Neurobiological Disorder services including Applied Behavioral Analysis (ABA) Therapy.
+Prior Authorization is required for Neurobiological Disorder services, including Applied Behavior Analysis (ABA) therapy.

 Please remember for Out-of-Network Benefits, you must obtain Prior Authorization from the MH/SUD Administrator in ADVANCE to receive these Benefits.
 Please refer to the Well Connected section for the specific services that require notification.
 Without Prior Authorization, Benefits will be subject to a \$150 reduction.
-Call the phone number on the back of your ID card.
+Call the phone number that appears on your ID card.